 What is Red Nose Day?

-Red Nose Day is Cure Kids biggest fundraising appeal, held in September each year, where incredible kiwis across Aotearoa come together to help fund big research for little lives.
+Taking place on Friday 29th July 2022, Red Nose Day is Cure Kids biggest fundraising appeal where incredible kiwis across Aotearoa come together to help fund big research for little lives.

 With origins dating back to 1989, Red Nose Day has grown to become one of our country’s most recognised appeals, symbolised by red noses and remembered by the catchy theme song ‘You make the whole world smile’ and, more recently, ‘Feel Inside (and stuff like that).